MaximumOverflow/Turbo-ECS/README.md

 ## Why Turbo ECS?
 - Unparalleled insertion, deletion and iteration speed
-- Features a streamlined, easy to use API
+- It features a streamlined, easy to use API
-- Almost no boilerplate required
+- Almost no boilerplate is required